coderdude1/Java8Dates/README.md

 2. add swagger, more endpoints to get, put, and post data
 3. Can I configure jackson with annotations and enums?
 I've seen some stuff

+## New java8 date types
+You can look up the details behind Oracle releasing new date types for java elsewhere, but three major ones are:
+1. Thread Safety
+2. Mutability
+3.

 ## Jackson Serializatoin
 ### Default spring boot/jackson
 This one is a partial clip of the output, as the ZonedDateTime has hundreds of fields that get serialized